-These Representatives have an interest both in expressing their view that the Mandate is unconstitutional and in representing their constituents who are negatively impacted by the Mandate.
+These Representatives have an interest both in expressing their view that the Mandate is unconstitutional and in representing their constituents, some residing within this judicial circuit, who are negatively impacted by the Mandate.

 All of the amici curiae are dedicated to the founding principles of religious freedom in this country.
 They believe that the laws of this nation do not empower Defendants to force people of faith to violate their religious principles.
 The amici curiae bring a perspective to this case that should assist this court in resolving the issues before it.